mAIstermind/GenGreeting/AGENCY_IMPLEMENTATION_GUIDE.md

 1. Navigate to your **"Thank You"** page in the GHL funnel builder.
 2. Find the "Go to the App" button.
-3. Change its link from the placeholder (`#`) to the **public URL of your deployed GenGreeting application** (from Deployment Step 3).
+3. Change its link from the placeholder (`#`) to the **public URL of your deployed AI Greetings application** (e.g., `https://gengreeting.yourdomain.com`).

-## 5. Testing the Whitelabel Setup

-Follow these stages to ensure everything is working correctly.

-*   **Stage 1: Base Application Test**
-    *   Navigate directly to your deployed application URL.
-    *   Test both core functions: generate a single image with Imagen and perform a batch generation using a sample CSV file.
-    *   Confirm images are generated successfully.

-*   **Stage 2: Branding Customization Test**
-    *   Modify the `appName` and `appAccent` in `index.html` as described above.
-    *   Redeploy the application.
-    *   Visit the application URL and verify that the header and browser title show the new branding.

-*   **Stage 3: Funnel Integration Test**
-    *   Open the live URL of your GHL landing page.
-    *   Click through the call-to-action buttons.
-Ensure they open the correct forms or navigate to the next funnel step.
-    *   Complete a test sign-up.
-    *   On the "Thank You" page, click the "Go to the App" button.
-    *   Confirm that you are correctly redirected to your deployed, whitelabeled application.
+## 6. User Documentation

+The project includes a `USER_GUIDE.md` file.
+This is a comprehensive guide for end-users that you can provide to your clients.
+You can also use the in-app "Help" modal which displays this guide directly.